SimonPucheu/PixelClock/README.md

-# StarckClock
+# PixelClock
-This is an Arduino project to recreate the clock on the Freebox Revolution designed by Stark
+This is a project to recreate the clock of the [Freebox Revolution](https://www.free.fr/freebox/freebox-revolution/)